quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 When a UDP-level datagram is dropped.
 This is typically done if it does not contain a valid QUIC packet.
 If it does, but the QUIC packet is dropped for other reasons, the `packet_dropped` event ({{quic-packetdropped}}) should be used instead.
-The event has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.
+The event has Extra importance level.

 ~~~ cddl
 QUICUDPDatagramDropped = {